MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/upload-content-to-a-course.md

 | Course Administrator | Yes |
 | Group Administrator | No |

-## Manually add content for each lesson in a course
+## Option 1: Manually add content for each lesson in a course

 You can manually upload the required content to a course using the New Lesson option on the course details page.